markomanninen/llm-experiments/README.md

 - `DEEPGRAM_API_KEY`: API key for Deepgram (TTS/STT).
 - `ANTHROPIC_API_KEY`: API key for Anthropic LLM service.
 - `OPENAI_API_KEY`: API key for OpenAI LLM service.
+- `GOOGLE_APPLICATION_CREDENTIALS`: Google credentials JSON file path for voice recognition service.

 These are commercial API's, except for Groq, which is free to use at the moment (05/2024) with some rate limitations.
-If you install ollama (https://ollama.com/) to your local computer, you can use its models with the llm-experiments application for free.
+If you install ollama (https://ollama.com/) to your local computer, you can use its LLM models with the llm-experiments application for free.

+Google Cloud Speech has free initial credits, but after a period of using free tokens, you have to pay for it.

 ## Tools